Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 “I saw her duck.”

-Does “duck” refer to:
+Does “duck” mean

 Word Embeddings